vitoraqdev/mirage/README.md

 # mirage
-Simple encryption tool to encrypt and decrypt simple methods such as Vigenere, Vernam and Ceasar Ciphers.
+Simple encryption tool to encrypt and decrypt simple methods such as Ciphers, Vernam and Vigenere.

 ## Installation

-To install mirage, clone the repository and run the following command:
+To install mirage, clone the repository and run the following command:\
-`cargo build --release`
+`cargo build --release`\
+Then to run mirage, run the following command:\
+`$ cargo run -- [ARGS]`

 ## Usage
 ```